skylook/iOSCameraDemo/README.md

 # iOSCameraDemo
-Basic camera demo of iOS
+This is a basic demo of ios camera, it can be used as a basic project for Compoter Vision, AR etc.